huggingface/optimum-habana/examples/text-generation/README.md

 ### Loading 4 Bit Checkpoints from Hugging Face

-You can load pre-quantized 4bit models with the argument `--load_cp`.
+You can load pre-quantized 4bit models with the argument `--load_quantized_model`.
 Currently, uint4 checkpoints and single device are supported.
 More information on enabling 4 bit inference in SynapseAI is available here: https://docs.habana.ai/en/latest/PyTorch/Inference_on_PyTorch/Inference_Using_INT4.html.